This Sporting Age

 This Sporting Age is a 1932 American sports drama film directed by Andrew Bennison and A.F.
 Erickson and starring Jack Holt, Evalyn Knapp and Walter Byron.

-Synopsis
+Plot

 A top polo player's daughter is in love with a worthy young man, but is compromised by a caddish club member.
 Her father challenges him to a match at the end of which the villain ends up dead.